oliverpople/CV/README.md

 #### University of Nottingham (Sept 2008 - July 2012)
 - BA (Hons) Philosophy: 2.1
-- Included a module in ‘Formal logic’
+- Included a module in ‘Formal logic’.
 - Winner of the Nottingham Student Venture Challenge 2012, where we pitched our idea to a panel of external judges.
 My partner and I were awarded a £1000 Entrepreneurial grant to develop our idea further.
-- I also spent a lot of time in my room producing brutal techno with the sequencing software Ableton Live.
+- I also spent a lot of time in my room producing monotonous techno music with the sequencing software *Ableton Live*.

 #### Clifton College, Bristol (Sept 2002 – May 2007)
 - A Levels: Economics A, Chemistry A, Biology A.